 Over my year leading the president’s Blue Ribbon Committee, we found that Ghana’s National Health Insurance Scheme faced crucial challenges of sustainability, efficiency and equity principally because it was not designed around the country’s priority health goals and its disease burden.
 We recommended refocusing the NHIS on providing primary health care (including preventive care) for everyone using the limited resources that come mostly from public taxes; and to operate the premium-based health insurance scheme at only the higher levels of the health system.

-Before joining R4D in 2015, Dr. Atim spent five years at the World Bank, three years each at the Path Malaria Vaccine Initiative (in Geneva) and the HLSP Institute (in London) and before that, five years with Abt Associates.
+Before joining R4D in 2015, Dr. Atim spent five years at the World Bank, three years each at the Path Malaria Vaccine Initiative and the HLSP Institute and before that, five years with Abt Associates.
 He began his career in public health working with the Belgian government’s health schemes and the International Labor Organization in Senegal.
-He was also an associate professor in health economics (specialties in health insurance and health policy) at the Institute for Higher Management Studies in Senegal.
+He was also an associate professor in health economics with specialties in health insurance and health policy at the Institute for Higher Management Studies in Senegal.

-Dr. Atim has a Ph.D. in economic development from the University of Sussex, a master’s in development studies (economics thesis), from the University of Norwich, and a bachelor’s degree from University of Science and Technology in Kumasi, Ghana.
+Dr. Atim has a Ph.D. in economic development from the University of Sussex, a master’s in development studies from the University of Norwich, and a bachelor’s degree from University of Science and Technology in Kumasi, Ghana.
 In addition, he has completed coursework in epidemiology at the London School of Hygiene and Tropical Medicine and in health economics and economic evaluation at the University of York.
 Dr. Atim lives in Accra, Ghana and speaks Buli, Twi, English and French.